csgear/competitive/cses/01_Introductory_Problems/README.md

 ### 1618 Trailing Zeros

-calculates the number of factors 5 in n! by dividing n by 5,5^2,5^3 etc.
+Count factors of 5 in n! by summing floor(n/5^i) for i = 1,2,3,...
+Since factors of 2 are more abundant than factors of 5, the number of trailing zeros equals the number of factor pairs (2,5), which is determined by factors of 5.

 ### 1754 Coin Piles